-Figure 6.2 Prioritisation of future schemes
+Figure 6.2

 In line with DfT Guidance, this LCWIP has been produced considering a prioritised series of network upgrades across a ten-year period.
 However, the above prioritisation of routes does not guarantee scheme delivery, even for routes categorised as high-priority.